 Henry is a charming, gregarious twenty-month-old, who greets parents as they come to class and hands toys to children who seem distressed.
 But one day Henry came to class and started to hit everyone.
 Henry’s mother, Wendy, was beside herself with worry.
 I asked Wendy if anything was different at home and she mentioned that she was frustrated while getting Henry to sit in his car seat when it was time to go somewhere.
 She was allowing Henry to do it in his own time, waiting while he played around inside the car.
 Wendy said she finally became impatient and after telling him what she would do, she placed him in his seat.
 She could not believe that Henry cried anyway, even after she had tried to be respectful, giving him so much time to sit in the seat himself!
 Wendy was confusing a transitional situation, a time when Henry needed to feel his mother was in control, with play time, a time when a child is best left to direct what will happen.
 I advised Wendy to give Henry the option of climbing into his seat by himself, but if he did not climb in right away she should place him in his seat, even if he cried.
 Wendy sent me a thankful note a few days later.
 When Wendy made it clear to Henry that it was not up to him to decide when to sit in his car seat, his need to red-flag his mother was abated.
 Henry had stopped hitting.

 The clearest proof that I have ever found of a child’s desire for parental control came through a friend of mine and also involved a car seat.
 Holly was a tentative mom, someone who avoided setting limits.
 Holly told me she was having an impossible time getting three-year-old Eliza to sit in her car seat.
 Eliza screamed and refused to cooperate.
 I recommended to Holly that she say, “I know you don’t want to, but you must sit in your car seat” and then place Eliza into the car seat as gently and calmly as she could.
-Holly reported back to me that she had forced Eliza, kicking and screaming, into her car seat.
-As Holly started the car in complete dismay, Eliza said softly, “That’s what I wanted you to do.”
+Holly reported back to me that when she had insistently placed Eliza in the car seat, Eliza kicked and screamed.
+Then, as Holly started the car in complete dismay, Eliza said softly, “That’s what I wanted you to do.”

 Children do not feel hurt when the adults they desperately need establish behavioral boundaries.
 It is easier for a parent to indulge a child than it is to be firm and consistent, and children know that.
 A child may cry, complain or even throw a tantrum when limits are set.
 In their hearts, however, children sense when a parent is working ardently to provide a safe nest and real love.